Coriolis force: Length scales and the Rossby number

-Baseball players don't care about which hemisphere they're playing in.
-However, an unguided missile obeys exactly the same physics as a baseball, but can travel far enough and be in the air long enough to experience the effect of Coriolis force.
-Long-range shells in the Northern Hemisphere landed close to, but to the right of, where they were aimed until this was noted.
-(Those fired in the Southern Hemisphere landed to the left.)
-In fact, it was this effect that first got the attention of Coriolis himself.
+An unguided missile can travel far enough and be in the air long enough to experience the effect of Coriolis force.
+Long-range shells in the Northern Hemisphere can land to the right of where they were aimed until the effect was noted (those fired in the Southern Hemisphere landed to the left.)
+It was this effect that first drew the attention of Coriolis himself.

 Simple cases

 Tossed ball on a rotating carousel

-The figure illustrates a ball tossed from 12:00 o'clock toward the center of a counter-clockwise rotating carousel.
-On the left, the ball is seen by a stationary observer above the carousel, and the ball travels in a straight line to the center, while the ball-thrower rotates counter-clockwise with the carousel.
-On the right, the ball is seen by an observer rotating with the carousel, so the ball-thrower appears to stay at 12:00 o'clock.
-The figure shows how the trajectory of the ball as seen by the rotating observer can be constructed.
+The figures illustrate a ball tossed from 12:00 o'clock toward the center of a counter-clockwise rotating carousel.
+In the first figure, the ball is seen by a stationary observer above the carousel, and the ball travels in a straight line slightly to the right of the center, because it had an initial tangential velocity given by the rotation (blue arrow) and a radial velocity given by the thrower (green arrow).
+The resulting combined velocity is shown as a solid red line, and the trajectory is shown as a dotted red line.
+In the second figure, the ball is seen by an observer rotating with the carousel, so the ball-thrower appears to stay at 12:00 o'clock, and the ball trajectory has a slight curve.